joshkoenig/relucantlywithher.com/_pages/why-not-to-vote-third-party.md

 What I learned is that politics matter in more specific and mundane ways than I'd appreciated.
 Marginal differences have a huge impact when there's a lot of power behind them.
 I also learned that you're not just voting for a President - you're voting for an *administration*, for a whole squad of players, and a way of doing things that even under normal conditions will have ripple effects far beyond what the individual at the top does or doesn't do.

 So, that's why I'm not likely to ever vote for a third party candidate for any office where they don't have a real shot of winning.
-Protest voting doesn't actually do anything, and I know that none of the people we elect weild power are perfect, and that even a small difference in temperment, outlook, and agenda will impact lives.
+Protest voting doesn't actually do anything, and I know that none of the people we elect are perfect, and that even a small difference in temperament, outlook, and agenda will impact lives.

 ## The Practical Problem With Third Parties